Elixir Report Designer allows small scripts to be executed to control or interact with

 after each chunk has been added to a page, the OnLayout script is invoked.
 At this

-point you can access this
+point you can access this, result (the same as

-- the page object on which this chunk has
+OnRenderEnd) and page - the page object on which this chunk has

 been put.